"It's Permanently Scrapped," UK Announces 4 Things It'll No Longer Accept for Settlement Applicants

 Nigeria has second-highest number of poor people in the world, ex-NBS chief speaks, shares concern

-Under the new rules, applicants will be required to meet stricter conditions including demonstrating high proficiency in English, maintaining a clean criminal record, and volunteering in their communities.
+Under the new rules, applicants will be required to meet stricter conditions, including demonstrating high proficiency in English, maintaining a clean criminal record, and volunteering in their communities.

-Home Secretary Shabana Mahmood said her department is focused on making settlement “fair but firm”, while Migration Minister Mike Tapp insisted that the changes mean the UK “will no longer be seen as a soft touch.”
+Home Secretary Shabana Mahmood said her department is focused on making settlement 'fair but firm', while Migration Minister Mike Tapp insisted that the changes mean the UK 'will no longer be seen as a soft touch'.

-Shadow Home Secretary Chris Philp criticised the measures, calling them “a Starmer gimmick” that would “make no difference whatsoever.”
+Shadow Home Secretary Chris Philp criticised the measures, calling them 'a Starmer gimmick' that would 'make no difference whatsoever'.

 Source: Getty Images

-Ahead of the meeting, he emphasised that “settlement must be earned by contributing to the country.”
+Ahead of the meeting, he emphasised that settlement must be earned by contributing to the country.

-The UK government said the reforms would bring the asylum system “into line with the rest of Europe” and reduce the so-called “pull factors” drawing migrants to Britain.
+The UK government said the reforms would bring the asylum system into line with the rest of Europe and reduce the so-called pull factors drawing migrants to Britain.

-UK bans foreign recruitment in 100 job roles
+UK bans foreign recruitment in 100 jobs

 US to raise visa fees

-The United States government has unveiled a revised visa framework that will take effect in 2026, introducing higher application fees, stricter documentation requirements, and longer processing times for African travellers.
-The changes will affect citizens of Nigeria, South Africa, Kenya, Egypt, Morocco, Ethiopia, and several other countries.
+Legit.ng also previously reported that the United States government had unveiled a revised visa framework that would take effect in 2026, introducing higher application fees, stricter documentation requirements, and longer processing times for African travellers.

-The U.S. says the update comes in response to rising visa demand from Africa and heightened security concerns.
-Currently, South Africans enjoy limited visa-free entry under the U.S. Visa Waiver Program for short visits.
+The changes will affect citizens of many countries, with the US saying the update was in response to rising visa demands from the continent and safety concerns.
+Currently, South Africans enjoy limited visa-free entry for short trips under the US's Visa Waiver Program.

 Source: Legit.ng